Alexantoun/CyberSecurity/README.md

 22nd February 2022:-- made the decryption file talk to the new encryption method.
 Decided to delete the piping of the passphrase to gpg -d

+23rd February 2022:--
+More menu fucntionality, and can initialize when trying to run without sending parameters from the command line made a whiptail to decrypt specific files, maybe I can make a menu to choose??